An introduction to Atlanta

 The course itself is laid out across gently rolling hills surrounded by elegant pines.
 Lakes and a couple of creeks come into play on a handful of occasions, whilst many of the greens are well protected but also quite small in comparison to the norm.
 Therefore a lot can be made, or lost, approaching the green.

-What is the best golf course in Atlanta?
+What is the best private golf course in Atlanta?

-The best golf course in Atlanta is the superb Peachtree Golf Club to the north of the city.
+The best private member’s golf course in Atlanta is the superb Peachtree Golf Club to the north of the city.
 It was designed in collaboration between Bobby Jones and Robert Trent Jones.

 You May Also Like